 How do I know if a Mercedes-Benz water pump is bad?

-The water pump's primary purpose on your Mercedes-Benz is to circulate the coolant in your engine's cooling system.
-The most common symptoms of a failed Mercedes-Benz water pump is the engine overheating or a small coolant leak.
+The water pump’s primary purpose on your Mercedes-Benz is to circulate the coolant in your engine’s cooling system.
+A failed Mercedes-Benz water pump’s most common symptoms are the engine overheating or a small coolant leak.

 Mercedes-Benz water pumps suffer from two main issues.